TheGhouls/oct/doc/writing_turret.rst

 Before going any further, you need to know what a turret must be able to do :

 * Reading a turret configuration file (see below)
-* Spawning N number of canons (set in the configuration file)
+* Spawning N number of cannons (set in the configuration file)
 * Managing rampup
 * Importing test files and run it
 * Sending well formated json messages to the HQ